Buying a New-Build Property

 Make sure you know the stamp duty and Land Registry fees.
 These fees will be paid to your solicitor in advance of completion.

-Check the house is registered with Homebond and has ten year warranty.
+Check the house is registered with Homebond and has a ten year warranty.

 Upload the signed contract to ROS.
 Then give the Access number and Claim number to the estate agent and your solicitor.